-- a.
-Exhibit will consist of 10 8"x10" photos showing skill development in 10f the following photography areas: Portrait, Special Effects (not done with computer), Landscape, Photo Journalism, Black and White, Nature/Wildlife or Graphic Design (computer skills with photos).
+- Exhibit will consist of 10 8"x10" photos showing skill development in 1of the following photography areas: Portrait, Special Effects (not done with computer), Landscape, Photojournalism, Black and White, Nature/Wildlife or Graphic Design (computer skills with photos).
 Photos may have been created over multiple project years. - b.
-Photos may be color except if Black and White option is chosen. - c.
+Photos may be in color or black and white.
+And must be unmounted. - c.
 An information sheet must accompany each photo given brand and model of camera used to create the photo.
 The settings for focal length, aperture, mode and shutter speed must also be listed. - d.
 A one-page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned while doing so.
 Mentors should be acknowledged.
 Career exploration can also be described. - e.
 Exhibit will be presented in a notebook designed for portfolio review with pages for required information listed above.